Hurricane Carla

-Hurricane Carla was the most intense tropical cyclone landfall in Texas in the 20th century.
+Hurricane Carla was a powerful and destructive tropical cyclone that made landfall in Texas as a Category 4 on the Saffir–Simpson scale.
+Striking the middle Texas coast in September 1961, Carla was the second most intense hurricane on record in Texas, only behind the 1886 Indianola hurricane.
 The third named storm of the 1961 Atlantic hurricane season, Carla developed from an area of squally weather in the southwestern Caribbean Sea on September 3.
-As a tropical depression, it strengthened while heading northwest.
-The system was upgraded to a tropical storm on September 5 and reached hurricane intensity on September 6.
+The system was upgraded to a tropical storm on September 5 and reached hurricane intensity the next day.
 On September 7, Carla entered the Gulf of Mexico, passing northeast of the Yucatán Peninsula.
-On the morning of September 11, Carla became a category 4 hurricane.
-Carla made landfall at 2 p.m. on September 11 near Port O'Connor, Texas as a category 4 hurricane with a peak intensity of 145 mph (125 knots).
-Traveling inland, the storm was reduced to a tropical storm on September 12 and transitioned into an extratropical cyclone on September 13, while centered over southern Oklahoma.
-Carla's remnants reached the Labrador Sea, Canada and dissipated on September 17, 1961.
+Early on September 10, Carla became a Category 4 hurricane and peaked in intensity a day later with maximum sustained winds of 145 mph and a minimum central pressure of 927 mbar.
+The hurricane made landfall in the afternoon of September 11 near Port O'Connor, Texas with the same wind speed and a slightly higher pressure.
+Traveling inland, Carla weakened to a tropical storm on September 12 and transitioned into an extratropical cyclone on September 13 while centered over southern Oklahoma.
+Carla's remnants reached the Labrador Sea, Canada and dissipated on September 18, 1961.

 While crossing the Yucatán Channel, the outer bands of Carla brought high winds and local flooding in western Cuba and the Yucatán Peninsula.
-In Texas, wind gusts as high as 170 mph were observed in Port Lavaca.
-Tornadoes spawned in the state, including an F4 tornado near Galveston, Texas, resulting in 60 buildings destroyed, eight deaths and 200 injuries.
+In Texas, sustained winds as high as 140 mph and a storm surge of 22 ft were observed in Port Lavaca.
+Carla also spawned several tornadoes in the state, including an F4 (Note: Prior to 2007, tornadoes in the United States were rated on the Fujita Scale, which categorizes tornado intensity from F0 to F5.
+This was replaced by the Enhanced Fujita Scale in 2007.) tornado near Galveston which killed eight people.

-Throughout the state, Carla destroyed 1,915 homes, 568 farm buildings, and 415 other buildings.
-Additionally, 50,723 homes, 5,620 farm buildings, and 10,487 other buildings suffered damage.
-There were 34 fatalities and at least $300 million in losses in Texas.
-Several tornadoes also touched down in Louisiana, causing the destruction of 140 homes and 11 farms and other buildings, and major damage to 231 additional homes and 11 farm and other buildings.
-Minor to moderate damage was also reported to 748 homes and 75 farms and other buildings.
-Six deaths and $25 million in losses in Louisiana were attributed to Carla.
-Heavy rainfall occurred in several other states, especially in Kansas, where flash flooding severely damaged crops and drowned five people.
-Overall, Carla resulted in $325.74 million in losses and 43 fatalities.
+Throughout Texas, Carla damaged or destroyed over 60,000 buildings and killed 34 people.
+Several tornadoes also touched down in Louisiana, killing six people and causing additional damage.
+Heavy rainfall from Carla impacted other states, especially Kansas and Missouri, where flash flooding severely damaged crops and killed six people.
+Overall, Carla resulted in over $470 million (Note: All currency totals are unadjusted for inflation.) in losses and 46 fatalities.
+The name Carla was retired following the season.